scokobro/professional-identity/profIdent-draft1.md

 [^mike]: It is common practise in many countries for the host of the press conference to provide feeds of the main microphone audio to all camera crews via a 'break-out box' positioned near to the designated camera position.
 Among other advantages to this system is that it helps reduce visual clutter in front of the speaker.

 Does the newspaper press prefer a long decline into oblivion to any effort to reform?
 Backward-looking, attempt to revert to golden era, rather than dealing with a changed world and being pro-active in defining a new and relevant role.

+Some kind of equivalent of the National Council for the Training of Journalists [(NCTJ)](http://www.nctj.com/) ?

 ## Non-company journalistic groups